RESEARCH STARTER

 Offshore Wind Energy

 A new area for the industry is the installation of WECs offshore, in the water.
 While offshore wind energy draws high public attention, its share in wind energy is relatively small.
 In 2015, only 3 percent of worldwide wind energy capacity was offshore.
-(This figure increased to 7 percent by 2021.)
+This figure increased to 7.1 percent by 2022, when 64.3 GW of offshore wind capacity was operating in nineteen countries.
 Nevertheless, offshore wind offers new opportunities, especially for regions with dense populations in coastal areas.
+The Global Wind Energy Council predicted in 2023 that more than 380 GW of offshore wind capacity would be added by 2032.

 The great advantages of offshore installations lie in the stronger and more consistent, constant wind conditions in offshore locations.
 While an onshore wind farm may reach 1,800 to 2,500 megawatts at full capacity, an offshore wind site increases the number to approximately 3,700.
 The greater energy yield of an offshore wind farm comes with higher installation and maintenance costs.
 Since turbines are placed in sites with water depths of 60 to 90 feet, foundations that are deep and strong enough to withstand the elements incur greater expense.
 Also, cable connections to the transmission grid are higher, as are service and maintenance costs.